 Moving averages show the LDOS stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Leidos are mostly signals of long term trends and will help long term traders.

 Leidos Bollinger Bands:

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the LDOS stock.
-The stock price is trading between the average and the upper band in the context of Leidos bollinger bands.
+The stock price is trading between the average and the lower band in the context of Leidos bollinger bands.

 Leidos Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
 The Leidos MACD indicator can be used to identify bullish and bearish trends for the stock.

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 69.29 is the RSI value of LDOS stock. .